Hobbies Collecting Antiques

 Eastlake Marble Topped Table

-Popular pieces of furniture (like this Victorian marble-topped table) were produced in many styles, including Eastlake.
+Popular pieces of furniture (like the Victorian marble-topped table shown below) were produced in many styles, including Eastlake.
 This one exhibits the typical geometric design elements and lightly incised carving associated with Eastlake pieces, which could be simple or elegant.
-American furniture makers tended to embellish pieces with more decorative elements when compared to those from England.
+American furniture makers tended to embellish pieces with more decorative elements than those from England.
 Some side chairs were made without upholstery.
-Most other forms of Eastlake seating were upholstered with either fabric or leather.
+Most other forms of Eastlake seating were upholstered with fabric or leather.

-Keep in mind that this type of furniture was made in a broad range of quality and price levels when it was new.
-Most pieces were mass-produced by large manufacturers in the United States who kept up with the current styles of the day, including furniture companies located in Grand Rapids, Michigan, and New York.
+Keep in mind that Eastlake furniture was made in a broad range of quality and price levels.
+Most pieces were mass-produced by large United States manufacturers—including furniture companies located in Grand Rapids, Michigan, and New York—who kept up with the current styles of the day.
 Unless a piece in the Eastlake style is identified as being made by Herter Brothers or another highly regarded name in antique furniture doing business in the late 1800s, they generally don't sell for high sums today although they may be attractive.

 Eastlake Marble Top Table